Sigmmma/c20/src/content/h1/tools/hek/tool/readme.md

 # <permutation_string> <lod_level>.JMS
 base superhigh.JMS
 ```
 Permutation here is a variant for a section of a model otherwise known as a region.
-LOD or level of detail are lower quality models that the model can swap to depending on distance and resolution(?) to save resources.
+LOD or level of detail are lower quality models that the model can swap to depending screen size to save resources.

 A permutation can be whatever you would like to name it or should follow the original setup of whatever model you are working with.
 LOD needs to use a specific string from the list below.
 The order goes from greatest level of detail to lowest.

 ```sh
 superhigh